Michael-Schoo/blog/content/post/finite-state-machines/index.md

         position = ""
 ```

-Another task was the [vending machine](https://github.com/Michael-Schoo/tasks/blob/main/4%20-%20Finite%20State%20Machines/4.2%20-%20Vending%20Machine.py), this simply put was to make a vending machine in python.
+Another task was the [vending machine][vending-machine-link], this simply put was to make a vending machine in python.
 It was basic but had a few things, one of which was that it had to have money and it had to have a selection of items.
 I made it have more features when I was making it as it made more sense in my mind, but then I realized I had done the extension task already so thats good.

 ```python
 # Part of the code for vending machine